 Helping deliver national and local priorities

-Figure 7 Relationship of the Management Plan to other plans and programmes
+Figure 7 Relationship of the Partnership Plan (also known as the management plan) to other plans and programmes

 Delivery through partnership